ASFHyP3/hyp3-autorift/README.md

 ![Cloud Architecture](images/arch_here.jpg)

-The cloud infrastructure-as-code for HyP3 can be found in the main [HyP3 repository](https://github.com/asfhyp3/hyp3).
-This repository contains a plugin that can be used for feature tracking processing with AutoRIFT-ISCE.
+The cloud infrastructure-as-code for HyP3 can be found in the main [HyP3 repository](https://github.com/asfhyp3/hyp3)., while this repository contains a plugin that can be used for feature tracking processing with AutoRIFT.

 ## License
 The HyP3-autoRIFT plugin is licensed under the Apache License, Version 2 license.
 See the LICENSE file for more details.